-I do science research and product development of generating visually realistic and physically reliable digital contents (e.g. images, videos, and 3D content) through artificial intelligence and first principles.
-My interests include generative artificial intelligence and computational physics.
+I do science research and product development of generating visually realistic and physically reliable digital contents (e.g. images, videos, and 3D content) through AI and first principles.
+My interests include generative AI and computational physics.

 I am currently building new initiatives.
-I was a senior applied scientist at Amazon, working on media generation (e.g. virtual try-on etc.).
+I was a senior applied scientist at Amazon, on the team formerly known as Body Labs, working on digital humans, CAD, and 3D/imagery generative AI (e.g. virtual try-on etc.), spanning diffusion/flow-matching, 3D vision, physical simulation, geometry processing, and GPU computing systems.
 Before this, I worked on developing the in-house 3D physics engine as a scientist at Tencent Games AI Research Center.

 I earned my Ph.D. in Mathematics from UCLA, advised by Joseph Teran, working on computational physics and computer graphics.
 During my Ph.D. study, I was fortunate to intern at Facebook Reality Labs, Weta Digital and Adobe, working on hand-tracking, James Cameron's Avatar franchise, and perception-aware simulation in VR.

-I served as a paper committee member for SIGGRAPH Asia 2023 and 2025, and a collision-of-interest coordinator for SIGGRAPH 2025 and SIGGRAPH Asia 2024.
+I served as a paper committee member for SIGGRAPH Asia 2023 and 2025, and as a collision-of-interest coordinator for SIGGRAPH 2025, SIGGRAPH Asia 2024, and SIGGRAPH Asia 2026.
 I have been reviewing papers for SIGGRAPH, SIGGRAPH Asia, TOG, TVCG, Eurographics, and Computers & Graphics.